tymyrddin/purple/source/docs/ai-security/identity.md

 system that the automation reaches.
 The permission check occurs at the integration boundary, which the attacker never touches directly.

-## Why permission hygiene lags capability
+## Permission hygiene lags capability

 Service account permissions in startups are often broad because narrowing them requires detailed knowledge of exactly what each automation does, which is often not documented.
 "The pipeline needs